Snus1x/Snus1x/README.md

 ## 👋Hello, I am Snus1x or zxcerake
+### About me

+I am a 13 year old!
+My hobby is scripting.
+I scripting in almost languanges but my favorite is Python, HTML, Lua!
+But i can also scriptin Discord Bot in JavaScript.
+I learning Python and HTML.
+I started scripting 1 year ago with Lua!
+I was born and live in Russia!
+If you need to contact with me my Discord Profile is zxcerake Bye!

 <!--
 **Snus1x/Snus1x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.